-Switch position -- Switch position does not matter or is inactive for this feature
+X = Switch Position O = Switch position does not matter or is inactive for this feature

-FAN MODE SWITCH THERMOSTAT SWITCH FAN SPEED SWITCH WHAT HAPPENS Auto On Cool Off Gas Elec Lo Hi If the Thermostat Switch is Off, the whole heating and cooling system is off- nothing is happening.
-Gas Furnace Heating: - Furnace Blower runs along with the LP Gas Furnace which turns on and off as needed according to thermostat setting. • Lu • Heat Pump Heating: - A/C Fan runs at Low Speed along with the Heat Pump which turns on and off as needed according to thermostat setting.
-A/C Fan runs continuously at Low Speed while the Heat Pump turns on and off as needed according to thermostat setting.
-A/C Cooling: A/C Fan runs at Low Speed along with the Air Conditioner which turns on and off as needed according to thermostat setting.
-A/C Fan runs at High Speed along with the Air Conditioner which turns on and off as needed according to thermostat setting.
-A/C Fan runs continuously at Low Speed while the Air Conditioner turns on and off according to thermostat setting.
-A/C Fan runs continuously at High Speed while the Air Conditioner turns on and off according to thermostat setting.
+FAN MODE SWITCH THERMOSTAT SWITCH FAN SPEED SWITCH WHAT HAPPENS Auto On Cool Off Gas Elect Lo Hi х X 0 0 If the Thermostat Switch is Off and the Fan Switch is on Auto, the whole heating and cooling system is off - nothing is happening. Χ X Х A/C Fan runs continuously at Low Speed. Χ Х Х A/C Fan runs continuously at High Speed.
+Gas Furnace Heating: 0 0 х 0 0 Furnace Blower runs along with the LP Gas Furnace, which turns on and off as needed according to thermostat setting.
+Heat Pump Heating: Х x 0 0 A/C Fan runs at Low Speed along with the Heat Pump, which turns on and off as needed according to thermostat setting. Х х 0 0 A/C Fan runs continuously at Low Speed while the Heat Pump turns on and off as needed according to thermostat setting.
+A/C Cooling: Х Х х A/C Fan runs at Low Speed along with the Air Conditioner, which turns on and off as needed according to thermostat setting. Х Х Х A/C Fan runs at High Speed along with the Air Conditioner, which turns on and off as needed according to thermostat setting. Х Х Х A/C Fan runs continuously at Low Speed while the Air Conditioner turns on and off according to thermostat setting. Х Х Х A/C Fan runs continuously at High Speed while the Air Conditioner turns on and off according to thermostat setting.

-^{}Note: These instructions include the optional heat pump, which may not be equipped on your model.
-If you do not have a heat pump, the Thermostat Switch Gas position is the same as the Heat position on your thermostat-in this case, ignore the Elec Heat switch settings which apply to the heat pump only.
+^{} NOTE: These instructions include the optional heat pump, which may not be equipped on your model.
+If you do not have a heat pump, the Thermostat Switch Gas position is the same as the Heat position on your thermostat.
+In this case, ignore the Electric Heat Switch settings, which apply to the heat pump only.

-HEAT PUMP -If Equipped
+HEAT PUMP